-The purpose of active listening is to identify what the client is not saying, and maybe is not aware of:
+The purpose of active listening is to identify what the client is not saying and maybe is not aware of:

 - vision and aspirations: help the coachee identify and clarify her goals (Why is this goal important to you?
 What are you willing to trade-off to achieve this goal?)

-- positive experience and successes: uncover and validate these with the client (What is one achievement are you proud of?
+- positive experience and successes: uncover and validate these with the client (What is one achievement you are proud of?
 What was it about this achievement that made you feel proud?)

 - fears and doubts: help the client reassess their fears and free themselves from them (What can be a barrier to your success?
 What comes to mind when you think about achieving this goal?)

-- limiting beliefs: listen to the coachee’s beliefs, how they influence her life, decisions, behaviours, actions and help her break the ones that limit her in her growth (Can you think of an exception to this rule?
+- limiting beliefs: listen to the coachee’s beliefs, how they influence her life, decisions, behaviours, and actions and help her break the ones that limit her in her growth (Can you think of an exception to this rule?
 Who do you know of that has disproved this thinking?).